Permanent Partial Disability (PPD) L&I Settlement In Washington State

 What is an L&I Pension?

-A pension is a different way to settle your case.
+A pension is a different way to close your active L&I case.
 If you cannot work again, and you can prove it, a pension will pay you time loss for the rest of your life.
 If you think this would help you, look at our Pension Page.

 An L&I pension is the best possible settlement.
 An L&I pension has nothing to do with your employer.
 This is not a retirement pension.
 This is a disability pension.
 Anyone hurt on the job and unemployable is eligible.
 The best pension candidates are over age 55, have a singular work history, and a physically demanding job.
 They also have a helpful doctor, they cannot work again, and they are willing to talk to a lawyer.
 If this is you contact us.